troperville

 • Genius Bonus: GERTI is a Lockheed McDonnell.

 • Launcher of a Thousand Ships: Martin appears to be the fandom bicycle judging by the fanfiction (not helped by the fact that he is played by the very attractive Benedict Cumberbatch).
 The most popular pairing starts with Martin/Douglas, then Martin/Arthur and goes from there.
 There are a couple of Martin/Diego (from 'Johannesburg') fics, and Martin/Molly Hooper and Martin/Henry Knight are both becoming popular.
+Quite a few Martin/Tony Stark fics have spawned as well.

 • Periphery Demographic: Cabin Pressure is a fairly gentle and traditional Radio 4 comedy, Radio 4's audience being memetically middle-aged, middle-class and terribly English.
 Presumably thanks to the presence of Benedict Cumberbatch in the cast (as well as the program being good enough to sustain a devoted following, of course), the show has attracted quite a fandom on the notably international, all-comers, young people jamboree that is Tumblr.

-• The Woobie: Martin, mostly due to his luck or lack there of.
+• The Woobie: Martin, mostly due to his luck or lack thereof.

-• Most obvious in 'Qikitarjuaq', 'Fitton' and 'Limerick' — aside from the fact that Martin had to retake his CLP seven times, with even his own family not believing he'd manage it, he also has to live in the tiny attic of a student house, and because Carolyn doesn't pay him for being a pilot, his only monetary income is the jobs he takes as a stupidly cheap man-with-a-van which he has to fit around his MJN flights.
+• Most obvious in 'Qikiqtarjuaq', 'Fitton' and 'Limerick' — aside from the fact that Martin had to retake his CPL seven times, with even his own family not believing he'd manage it, he also has to live in the tiny attic of a student house, and because Carolyn doesn't pay him for being a pilot, his only monetary income is the jobs he takes as a stupidly cheap man-with-a-van which he has to fit around his MJN flights.

 • A passenger makes him cry in 'Boston.'